 A studio experience in collagraph, linocut, etching, and engraving as an introduction to relief and intaglio printmaking.
-Prerequisites: AR 111 and consent.
+Prerequisite: AR 111 or 150.
 Fall, Spring.

 AR 302 Printmaking II (1)

 A studio experience in advanced level of techniques presented in AR 301.
 Prerequisite: AR 301.
 Fall, Spring.